What is an MES System and How Does it Work?

 Make Every Effort to Standardize

 Start building your MES by referring to an existing architecture.
 Implement your Master Production Control Record (MCPR) using libraries.
 Follow standard reference processes for manufacturing, quality, and logistics.
-You can use industry standards as templates and guidelines for detailed information.
+It’s also easier to follow industry standards when integrated into templates and guidelines for detailed information.

 Implement a Rigid Implementation Methodology